 “The finding that older adults with fewer teeth had both shorter and longer sleep durations indicate that these individuals may be suffering from OSA,” they wrote.

 The study uncovered that elderly people with less than 10 teeth more often than not get the recommended seven hours of sleep per night.

 Some, according to researchers, only get four hours of sleep a night.

 The particular age group of the over 60s are particularly vulnerable.

-The researchers also made the point that in order to prevent tooth-related obstructive sleep apnea, it’s critical for people of all ages to implement correct dental habits.
+The researchers also made the point that to prevent tooth-related obstructive sleep apnea, it’s critical for people of all ages to implement correct dental habits.

-More than this, if you have a missing tooth, it’s recommended to get this replaced with advanced treatments like dental implants in order to avoid an array of detrimental health consequences.
+More than this, if you have a missing tooth, it’s recommended to get this replaced with advanced treatments like dental implants to avoid an array of detrimental health consequences.